jboss-developer/jboss-brms-quickstarts/README.md

     * Find `Red Hat JBoss Enterprise Application Platform 6.1.1` in the file list and click `Download`.
     * This downoads the `jboss-eap-6.1.1.zip` file to a directory of your choice.

-3. Unzip BRMS and EAP into the same directory.
+3. Unzip EAP into the directory of your choice:

-    * Move the downloaded zip archive to the Red Hat JBoss Enterprise Application Platform home directory (EAP_HOME; the jboss-eap-6.1.1 directory).
-    * Unzip the downloaded zip archive: make sure it is merged into the EAP_HOME directory (jboss-eap-6.1.1).
-It is necessary to overwrite the files that already exist in the EAP_HOME directory with their versions from the downloaded zip archive.
-When prompted to do so, accept overwriting the original files.

-    unzip jboss-eap-6.1.1.zip
+        For example: unzip jboss-eap-6.1.1.zip -d ROOT_DIR/

+   The JBoss EAP installation is now located the `ROOT_DIR/jboss-eap-6.1.1/` directory,

+4. Unzip BRMS into the same ROOT_DIR directory.
+This will merge the BRMS installation with the EAP installation.

-    unzip -o jboss-brms-6.0.0.Beta-redhat-5-deployable-eap6.x.zip -d EAP_HOME/
+        For example: unzip -o jboss-brms-6.0.0.Beta-redhat-5-deployable-eap6.x.zip -d ROOT_DIR/

+   The BRMS installation is also now located the `ROOT_DIR/jboss-eap-6.1.1/` directory.

+   _Note:_ These instructions use `EAP_HOME` to refer to the `ROOT_DIR/jboss-eap-6.1.1/` directory.

-3. Add an application user
+5. Add an application user

         For Linux:   EAP_HOME/bin/add-user.sh -a -u 'quickstartUser' -p 'quickstartPwd1!' -ro 'admin,analyst' For Windows: EAP_HOME\bin\add-user.bat  -a -u 'quickstartUser' -p 'quickstartPwd1!' -ro 'admin,analyst'